Do you have kittens available?

 Our new, and absolute favorite comb for daily grooming was introduced to us by the Charleston Cat Groomer.
 It’s called the Detangling Pet Comb for Dogs & Cats with Long & Short Stainless Steel Metal Teeth and it’s used for removing tangles, knots, and routine grooming.

-For the occasional bath, we use Nature's Specialties Plum Silky Shampoo.
+For the occasional bath, we use Nature's Specialties Plum Silky Shampoo or Chubbs Pet Shampoo Bar.

-For maintenance of greasy prone coats between baths, you can lightly dust the problem spots with a scent-free, cornstarch (NOT talcum) based powder.
+For maintenance of greasy prone coats between regular bathing you can lightly dust the problem spots with a scent-free, cornstarch (NOT talcum) based powder.
 Think dry shampoo: Gently rub in and then brush out the coat.

 What type of cat tree do you recommend for Maine Coon Cats?